Microsoft Teams for Faculty and Staff

 Teams at it's core is a persistent chat service.
 You can create channels for specific conversations or projects within your team.
 Chat records will stay there for review later, or to allow people to respond without requiring an immediate reply.
 You can break off into one-on-one conversations with co-workers, and people within other groups and teams.

-You can enhance your chat with emojis and visual responses.
+You can enhance your chat with emojis and visual responses, as well as subject formatting.

 Click here for more information on chat.